karstegg/deepgram-transcription-app/CODE_DOCUMENTATION.md

 ## Frontend (`App.js`) Overview

 The frontend is a single-page React application created using Create React App (CRA).
+For cross-platform compatibility in build scripts (specifically for setting environment variables like `CI=false`), `cross-env` is utilized in its `package.json` (e.g., `"build": "cross-env CI=false react-scripts build"`).
 It currently uses standard HTML elements and CSS for the UI after issues with MUI.

-**Key State Variables:**
+**Key State Variables (managed with `useState` and `useRef`):**

+*   `backendUrl`: Stores the URL for the deployed backend service (`https://deepgram-backend-upcbdbi5la-uc.a.run.app`).
+This is defined at the top-level of the `App` component and used consistently for all API calls and EventSource connections to ensure the frontend communicates with the live backend, not `localhost`.
 *   `selectedFile`: Holds the uploaded file object.
 *   `transcription`: Stores the accumulating transcript text.
 *   `summary`: Stores the received summary text.